Batman gets a new writer as Chip Zdarsky joins up "for the long haul"

 Of course, Zdarsky's June Batman run launches just after Justice League #75 in May, in which the story 'Death of the Justice League' supposedly kills Batman and the rest of the League (or at least makes everyone else think they're dead), leading to an absence of the team and its lead heroes in the DC Universe during the subsequent Dark Crisis event story.

 How does that fit with Zdarsky taking Batman on a new ride?
-Well, the way DC has framed how 'Death of the Justice League' and Dark Crisis fit into the publisher's overall continuity suggests that there's room for more Bruce Wayne stories set somewhere in the narrative gaps of the upcoming event - even as he's presumed dead.
+Well, the way DC has framed how 'Death of the Justice League' and Dark Crisis fit into the publisher's overall continuity those stories seem to exist in a self-contained near-future bubble of time that DC publisher will be able to drop into continuity without disrupting the monthly ongoing series.

 Though many well-known creators from Frank Miller to Ed Brubaker and many more have worked on both Daredevil and Batman, Zdarsky may be the first writer to write both DC's premiere urban vigilante and Marvel's at the same time.